Tesla plans to lay off 10% of workforce after dismal quarterly sales, multiple news outlets report

 Rohan Patel, senior global director of public policy and business development, also wrote on X that he was leaving Tesla, after eight years.

+He has no concrete plans beyond spending more time with family and his young children, but wrote that he has difficulty staying still for long.

+Musk thanked Baglino in a reply.
+“Few have contributed as much as you,” he wrote.

-Shares of Tesla fell nearly 3% Monday after news of the layoffs and departures broke.
+Shares of Tesla fell more than 3% Monday after news of the layoffs and departures broke.
 Shares of Tesla Inc. have lost about one-third of their value so far this year as sales of electric vehicles soften.

 Tesla sales fell sharply last quarter as competition increased worldwide, electric vehicle sales growth slowed, and price cuts failed to draw more buyers.
 The company said it delivered 386,810 vehicles from January through March, nearly 9% below the 423,000 it sold in the same quarter of last year.